OpenLMIS/openlmis-ref-distro/docs/source/developer-docs/contributionGuide.md

 * Code that breaks the build or disables / removes needed tests to pass
 * Code that doesn't pass our Quality Gate - see the [Style Guide](https://github.com/OpenLMIS/openlmis-template-service/blob/master/STYLE-GUIDE.md) and [Sonar](http://sonar.openlmis.org/).
-* Code that belongs in an Extension or a New Service but was added to Core or vice versa
+* Code that belongs in an Extension or a New Service
 * Code that might break existing implementations - the software can evolve and change, but the community needs to know about it first!